foo123/classy.js/README.md

 **UPDATE**

-Finally, made a way to have NFE-style (named-function invocation) super calls in classy.js (v.
+Finally, made a way to have NFE-style (named-function expression) super calls in classy.js (v.
 0.8), in a generic way (ok, with a little configuration per class, if-and-only-if needed), see examples and tests under test/ folder.

+**NOTE** In classy 0.8.2+, a new method *Classy.Method* can be used to wrap methods and their extra lexical scopes (if any) in order to access $super/$private etc.. references directly inside the methods (see updated examples and tests under /test folder).

 The relevant jsperf tests are [here](http://jsperf.com/fun-with-method-overrides-3/7)